Integral cohomology of quotients via toric geometry: Introduction

 \subsection{Small reminder on lattices}

 We recall some basic notions regarding lattices which are used in this paper (see for example \cite[Chapter 8.2.1]{Dolgachev} for more details).
-A lattice $T$ is a free $Z$-module endowed with a non-degenerate bilinear form.
+A lattice $T$ is a free $\Z$-module endowed with a non-degenerate bilinear form $T\times T\rightarrow\Z$ (symmetric or skew-symmetric).
+Without an explicit mention, the bilinear form of the lattice will be denoted by "$\cdot$".
 We denote by $\discr T$ the \emph{discriminant} of $T$, which is the absolute value of the determinant of the bilinear form of $T$.
 We say that $T$ is \emph{unimodular} if its discriminant is 1.
-A sublattice $N$ of $T$ is said \emph{primitive} if $T/N$ is torsion-free.
-Let $N^\vee$ be the \emph{dual lattice} of $N$; we also denote by $A_{N}:=N^\vee/N$ the \emph{discriminant group} of $N$.
+A sublattice $N$ of $T$ is said to be \emph{primitive} if $T/N$ is torsion-free.